teamniteo/handbook/people/benefits.md

 If all your allocated vacation days have been taken you can take further vacation days but they will be unpaid.

 Please ensure however that your department and associated work will not suffer during your absence.
-Also note that your quarterly profit share amount will be affected by the number of unpaid vacation days your take.
+Also, note that your quarterly profit share amount will be affected by the number of unpaid vacation days your take.
 See [Profit sharing](profit-sharing.md#present) for further details.

 ## Public holidays